biochef/karyojs/docs/getting-started.md

 On this guide you can learn how to add **Karyo.JS** to your web application.

+For integrate the tool on your web application, first you must download it from the [releases page](https://github.com/jmjuanes/karyojs/releases) or clone the repository.
+We recommend the first option if you want to download the latest stable release.

+Also, you can build your own version compiling the source code.
+Read the [build documentation](build.md) for get more information about this.

-### Download
+### What is included?

-You can download the latest version from [here](https://github.com/jmjuanes/karyojs/releases).

-Once you have downloaded and decompress the zip file, you can navigate into the `build` folder, which contains all the processed and minimized styles, scripts and images needed for run **Karyo.JS**:
+Once you have downloaded and decompress the zip file or build your custom version, the compiled styles, scripts and images needed for run **Karyo.JS** are placed at the `build` folder.
+If you navigate to this folder, you will see the next folder structure:

 ```
 .